hdaydream01/hdaydream01/README.md

 Data Science student
 --------------------

 Welcome to my GitHub!
-I'm a passionate data science student eager to explore and share my journey in the world of data.
+I'm a passionate data scientist/Engineer eager to explore and share my journey in the world of data.
 I enjoy diving deep into data to extract valuable insights and make data-driven decisions.
 Whether it's exploring datasets, building machine learning models, or creating data visualizations, I'm constantly learning and improving my skills.
 Here you'll find a collection of projects and repositories that showcase my skills and interests.

-* 🌍  I'm based in Rabat
+* 🌍  I'm based in Mohammedia
 * ✉️  You can contact me at [hibaelidrissi1@gmail.com](mailto:hibaelidrissi1@gmail.com)
-* ⚡  I’m currently looking for an Internship in Data Science/Engineering
+* ⚡  I’m currently open for new Job Opportunities in Data Science/Engineering

 ### Skills